-Cleveland-based advocacy organizations joined with activists from across the US this weekend ahead of the Republican National Convention (RNC) to hold an alternative gathering: the People’s Justice and Peace Convention (PJPC).
 After several workshops and panels, organizers ultimately finalized their own platform affirming human, economic and environmental rights.
-Many also hit the streets to protest systemic police violence and to counter Donald Trump and the Republican Party’s agenda.
+Many also hit the streets to protest systemic police violence and to counter Republican Parry presumptive nominee Donald Trump and the party’s larger agenda.

-Organizations including the Cleveland Nonviolence Network, Cleveland Peace Action, Cleveland Environmental Action Network, Organize Ohio!, Stop Targeting Ohio’s Poor, the Greater Cleveland Human & Civil Rights Coalition and Northeast Ohio Industrial Workers of the World, among many others, convened the PJPC Friday, July 15 through Sunday, July 17.
-Their intention was to create a space for activists to respond to both major parties’ platforms in this election cycle.
+Organizations including the Cleveland Nonviolence Network, Cleveland Peace Action, Cleveland Environmental Action Network, Organize Ohio!, Stop Targeting Ohio’s Poor, the Greater Cleveland Human & Civil Rights Coalition and Northeast Ohio Industrial Workers of the World, among many others, convened the Peace Convention throughout the weekend with the intention of creating a space for activists to respond to both major parties’ platforms in this election cycle.

 Speakers, as well as performances, workshops and films addressed a host of issues, including voting rights, housing rights, militarism, agriculture, universal health care, corporate personhood, the prison industrial complex, systemic police violence, climate change and renewable energy.
-The alternative convention’s organizers say neither major party is willing to authentically address these issues in their platforms or during their conventions.
+The Peace Convention’s organizers say neither major party is willing to authentically address these issues in their platforms or during their conventions.

 “We wanted to identify core values that we thought would inform our practice, because we didn’t want a document that was just words,” said Maria Smith, who is a local activist and attorney at the Legal Aid Society of Cleveland, where she works to prevent evictions and to reduce barriers to affordable housing.
 “We wanted to create what we’re going to live out, a commitment to something bigger than ourselves, and longer than whatever happens to be the issue on the news headlines of the day.
 We wanted it to be what we are for, because activists can spend a disproportionate amount of time on what they’re against.”

-The organizers of the PJPC established that its platform would be agreed upon by consensus of the participants.
+The organizers of the Peace Convention established that its platform would be agreed upon by consensus of the participants.
 The final platform addresses many planks:

 - Economic justice (which recognizes housing and health care as human rights)